Francesco Lana de Terzi: Airship design

 At the time no one could manufacture such thin copper foil and the pressure of the surrounding air would have collapsed the spheres.
 In addition, Francesco Lana de Terzi was aware that one could use such a vehicle as a weapon of war, and attack cities from the air.
 He wrote: “God will never allow that such a machine be built…because everybody realises that no city would be safe from raids…iron weights, fireballs and bombs could be hurled from a great height".

 The fact that these vacuum spheres were physically impossible was proven in 1710 by Gottfried William Leibniz, and such a vessel has never been built.
 Although Leibniz's conclusion was made based on the materials known at the time, the discovery of graphene and recent advances in its production may render this conclusion obsolete.
 A model of Lana de Terzi's invention is on display at the Smithsonian National Air and Space Museum in Washington, D.C.

 Lana de Terzi's idea was discussed in Leibniz's Hypothesis physica nova (1671).
-In 1671 a review by Henry Oldenburg of the Prodromus appeared in the Philosophical Transactions.
+In 1671, a review by Henry Oldenburg of the Prodromus appeared in the Philosophical Transactions.
 Robert Hooke, the Curator of the Royal Society, presented an English translation of certain sections of the Prodromo, together with a long discussion of the theories involved.

 Blind writing alphabet

-In his book Prodromo he also introduced an entirely new alphabet for blind people of his own invention.
+In his book Prodromo, he introduced an entirely new alphabet for blind people of his own invention.
 Unlike previous blind writing systems, Lana's alphabet was based on the idea that it did not have to mimic the regular handwritten or printed letters, but had to be based on signs (dashes) that could be recognized by the touch of one's fingers.
 The one detail which prevented the success of this invention is that Lana failed to understand that dots were more easily recognizable than dashes by the touch.
 Louis Braille made this fundamental intuition and devised the blind writing alphabet that was named after him.

+Prodomo also contains a music cipher in which letters of the alphabet are translated into musical notes.
+Although primarily intended for sending secret messages hidden via sheet music, the resulting melody could be transmitted by ear, and thus would also be accessible to the blind.